ChrRubin/CherryRenderer/MOREINFO.md

    Java HotSpot(TM) 64-Bit Server VM (build 25.202-b08, mixed mode)
    ```
    - Note the absence of `64-Bit` in the 32-bit version of Java.
- - On Windows, the default Java installation is 32-bit while the default VLC installation is 64-bit.
-Annoying, I know.
-Blame Oracle.
-    - You can download the 64-bit version of Java on [Oracle's manual download page](https://www.java.com/en/download/manual.jsp).

 ### Some of the buttons are turning into white boxes.
  - This is a JavaFX rendering issue that occurs on certain systems.